 Do you have a tree under 10 feet tall and want a quick and easy way to stand it up?
 Try this JACK-POST Oasis Christmas Tree Stand.
 The highly durable stands use five eye-bolt screws to pressure your tree in place, while the centrally mounted spikes in the stand also keep the trunk from moving, too.
 The metals used in the stand are corrosion resistant for added durability, and the stand can also hold up to 1.5 gallons of water to keep your tree happy.

-6. Omega Christmas Tree Stand
+JACK-POST Oasis Christmas Tree Stand

 7. JACK-POST Welded Steel Christmas Tree Stand

 With its mix of deep green, gold and red, the JACK-POST Welded Steel Christmas Tree Stand is an attractive way to display your Christmas tree.
 The four adjustable T-nut eye bolts make securing your tree simple, while the attached water reservoir can hold up to 1.7 gallons of water to keep your tree looking great.
 The stand, which can accommodate trees up to 12-feet high with seven-inch trunks, also includes a bottom-mounted steel spike to further add stability.